OneIdentity/safeguard-bash/samples/event-handling/a2a-event-handling/README.md

 ## Running This Sample

+NOTE: This sample uses certificates that are checked into this repository.
+To adapt this to your own environment you will want to securely issue your own certificates.

 Follow these steps:

 1. Run `setup.sh` and provide the bootstrap admin credential (local\admin).
 This will set everything up for you.
 Please note the A2A API key that is displayed.

+2. Open the Safeguard UI and set an initial password for safeguard-bash-asset\a2a.

-2. Run `run.sh` to build and run the container.
+3. Run `run.sh` to build and run the container.
 It will exit by saying that you have not provided the right environment variables.

-3. Re-run `run.sh` with the following command line (including the A2A API key from step 1).
+4. Re-run `run.sh` with the following command line (including the A2A API key from step 1).

    ```bash